-- (17) Core Units those Units that are compulsory for, and directly address, the field of study and concomitant Learning Outcomes of the Non-Award course.
+- (18) Core Units those Units that are compulsory for, and directly address, the field of study and concomitant Learning Outcomes of the Non-Award course.
 Core Units may be any Study Type of Unit.
-Core Units must be Units of the University, except in cases of a Joint Non-Award course or a formal Articulation Arrangement. - (18) Specialist Elective Units those Units that are, in addition to the core Units, compulsory for, and directly address, the Course Learning Outcomes of the Non- Award course.
+Core Units must be Units of the University, except in cases of a Joint Non-Award course or a formal Articulation Arrangement. - (19) Specialist Elective Units those Units that are, in addition to the core Units, compulsory for, and directly address, the Course Learning Outcomes of the Non- Award course.
 Specialist Elective Units may be any Study Type of Unit.
-Normally Specialist Elective Units should be Units of the University, except in cases of a Joint Non-Award course or a formal Articulation Arrangement.
+Normally Specialist Elective Units should be Units of the University, except in cases of a Joint Non-Award course or a formal Articulation Arrangement. - (20) Microcredential Units those Units that are non-award and not compulsory, but may contribute towards an award course where appropriately stacked with other microcredential units, or be used as recognition of prior learning.
+Refer to the Microcredential Policy and Procedure for more details.